Is a Crystal a Rock?

 In recent years, the word 'crystals' has become a generic term for rocks and minerals used for their metaphysical healing properties.
 It's not used by geologists or those whose interest in these materials is scientific.

-The word 'crystals' was popularised by the New Age movement of the 1970s and 80s.
-It's now widely used around the world in what has become a multi-billion dollar industry.
+The word was popularised by the New Age movement of the 1970s and 80s and is now widely used in what has become a multi-billion-dollar industry.

-In many cases, the word is a misnomer and from a geological perspective, is often incorrect.
-However, when used to describe rock and mineral-like solids, it's not being used literally, however, it has created a considerable amount of confusion.
+In many cases, the word is a misnomer and, from a geological perspective, often incorrect.
+When used in a metaphysical context, it's not meant literally, but its widespread use has created confusion.

-The word 'crystals' is used to describe a whole host of materials, most of which are visually attractive.
-They may or may not be crystalline in the true sense of the word and, some are even man-made.
-Examples include goldstone and opalite.crystals including terminated points, tumbled stones, a pyramid, geode and a mineral sphere.
-There's also a singing bowlWhile the rarity of certain rocks and minerals varies widely, crystals in the true sense of the word are extremely common.
-Crystalline substances that everyone's familiar with include ice, which is crystallised water, sugar which is crystallised sucrose, and sand which is crystals of silicon dioxide.
+The word 'crystals' refers to many different materials, most of which are visually attractive.
+They may or may not be crystalline in the true geological sense, and some, such as goldstone and opalite are man-made.crystals including terminated points, tumbled stones, a pyramid, geode and a mineral sphere.
+There's also a singing bowlWhile the rarity of rocks and minerals can vary widely, crystals in the true sense of the word are extremely common.
+Some of the most common crystalline substances include ice, which is crystallised water, sugar, which is crystallised sucrose, and sand, which is crystals of silicon dioxide.

 exclamation mark in a red triangle(*)

-You may be surprised to learn that lead crystal is not crystalline.
+Many people are surprised to learn that lead crystal is not crystalline.
 Despite the name, this material is a type of glass that contains lead.
-Because glass lacks a crystalline structure, it's as an amorphous solid.

 Article Pictures